Crock Pot Christmas Candy is a delicious treat to enjoy this holiday season. These peanut clusters have a decadent candy mixture and taste amazing.

 What is Crockpot Candy?

 Everything is cooked in the crock pot.
-Peanuts are coated in a combination of chocolate chips, peanut butter chips and white almond bark for a wonderful dessert.
+Peanuts are coated in a combination of chocolate chips, peanut butter chips and almond bark for a wonderful dessert.

 Ingredients